Invisible-5

 Political-5

-Invisible-5 examines the historic reasons why polluting industries and businesses are often sited near poor, rural and inner-city communities of color in California, through the oral histories of people fighting for environmental justice along the I-5.
+Invisible-5 examined why polluting industries and businesses are often sited near poor, rural and inner-city communities of color in California, through oral histories of people fighting for environmental justice along the I-5.
 The communities in the San Joaquin Valley along the I-5 are often hidden just out of sight of the freeway, where easy truck access moves toxic waste to landfills through small towns like Patterson, Kettleman City, or Buttonwillow.
 In the areas around San Francisco and Los Angeles, communities sit directly under or adjacent to the I-5, with homes, playgrounds, and schools just yards from the freeway.

 Collaborators

-Invisible-5 was made in collaboration with Kim Stringfellow, Tim Halbur, Greenaction for Health and Environmental Justice, and Pond: Art, Activism and Ideas, with support from the Creative Work Fund.
+Invisible-5 was produced in 2006 by Amy Balkin in collaboration with Kim Stringfellow, Tim Halbur, Greenaction for Health and Environmental Justice, and Pond: Art, Activism and Ideas (Marisa Jahn/Steve Shada), with support from the Creative Work Fund.

 Photographs: Balkin/Stringfellow